ChineloOgbonnah/Power-BI-Project/README.md

 ---

 ## INTRODUCTION
 This is a power BI project on a **FICTITIOUS** toy store called **Maven Toy Stores** located in Mexico.
 The dataset was gotten from Maven Analytics (https://www.mavenanalytics.io/data-playground?tags=10btmr8wmkqkEgJMfgtOv2).
-It had four tables; Inventory (1593 rows and 3 columns), Products (35 rows and 5 columns), Sales (829,262 rows and 5 columns) and Store Tables (50 rows and 5 columns).
+It has four tables; Inventory (1593 rows and 3 columns), Products (35 rows and 5 columns), Sales (829,262 rows and 5 columns) and Store Tables (50 rows and 5 columns).

 ### Problem Statement:
 The project was to analyze and derive insigts to answer specific questions set by Maven Analytics about the dataset;